Last Updated on April 3, 2023 by Matt

 The app is somewhat poorly rated, but that’s typical for pretty much every electric scooter app out there, mostly because bluetooth connectivity is tricky to get 100% right.

-In addition to the EverCross app, I recommend trying out the EScooterNerds Universal Scooter App, available for both iPhone and Android as well.
 The universal app works well with the EverCross app, is it has some extra features like useful checklists, guides, calculators, resources, tools, marketplace access, etc.

 Known issues